kokoalberti/personalwebsite/content/articles/2019-01-27-first-look-at-planet-imagery-brumadinho-dam-collapse/first-look-at-planet-imagery-brumadinho-dam-collapse.md

 This weekend news hit of a tailings dam collapse at a mine owned by Vale in Brumadinho, Brazil.
 From the initial reports and photos coming out of the area the damage looked immense.

-Because news reports were sparse on geospatial details that show the scale of the disaster, I started looking around for some data and put together this before/after visualization based on imagery by <a href="https://planet.com">Planet</a>.
+Because news reports were sparse on geospatial details that show the extent of the disaster, I started looking around for some data and put together this before/after visualization based on imagery by <a href="https://planet.com">Planet</a>.

-The extent of the damage looks to cover around 244 hectares, and the flood has destroyed large swaths of infrastructure in its path, including bridges, roads, and a smaller reservoir nestled in the valley downstream.
+The extent of the affected area looks to cover around 240 hectares (2.4sq.km), and the flood has destroyed large swaths of infrastructure in its path, including buildings, bridges, roads, and a smaller reservoir nestled in the valley downstream.
 Here are the before and after images:

 </arcile>
 </div>